 Qatar Navigation Q.P.S.C. (the "Company") or (the "Parent") was incorporated on 5 July 1957 as a Qatari Shareholding Company, with the Commercial Registration number 1 issued by the Ministry of Economy and Commerce.
 The registered office of the Company is located in Doha, State of Qatar.
-The shares of the Company are publicly traded at the Qatar Exchange since 26 May 1997.
-In line with the revision to the Article of Association of the Company, following the extra ordinary general meeting dated 16 March 2016 the legal status of the Company, was changed to Qatar Navigation Q.P.S.C. from Qatar Navigation Q.S.C.
+The shares of the Company are publicly traded on the Qatar Stock Exchange since 26 May 1997.